raspberrypilearning/turing-test-lessons/Lesson-1/lesson-plan-1.md

 After the race has been won, discuss any problems the teams encountered getting their robot to  follow their instructions.
 Draw out through questioning that the robot could not make decisions for itself and so they had to be really specific about turns and steps.

+Explain that a computer works by executing statements one after another in a specific order.
+A given order of statements is called a **program**.
+Each program executes with a given **control flow** which describes which statement we are executing and what the next statement will be.

 ### Main Development

 1. Have a demonstration Raspberry Pi already connected and final chatting robot program running.
 Hold up an RPi board and ask the students what they think it is.
 Explain that it’s actually a computer and that in the coming lessons we’re going to do something special with it.
 Instead of running apps and games other people have created for us, we’re going to learn to write our own software - to make a robot that chats to us.